 “I wish to see the animals at a safari park”

 8 years old, County Antrim

-“Caden is a very loving, happy boy.
-He’s intrigued by nature and animals and his favourite place to be is outdoors.
+Caden’s dad, Bryan, told us his story: “Caden is a very loving, happy boy.
+He is extremely easy-going and content.
+He is intrigued by nature and animals; his favourite place to be is outdoors.
 He just loves an adventure!

-“Before he became ill, he was involved in Scouts and played football and hockey.
-One night he felt too tired to go to Scouts.
+"Caden began to show signs that something was not right in June 2017.
+He was involved in Scouts, played football, hockey and loved being active.
+One night he didn't want to go to Scouts as he was too tired.
 Then he didn't want to go to hockey as he was too cold.
 This was very out of character for Caden.

-"On June 8th 2017, doctors diagnosed Caden with an extremely rare blood disease, severe aplastic anaemia, and told us his bone marrow was failing.
-Caden couldn’t produce the blood cells to keep him alive, and we were extremely lucky we got to the hospital when we did.
-A bone marrow transplant was his best chance of survival.
-The doctor asked if Caden had any siblings, as they would have a 1 in 4 chance of a match.
+"On June 8th, we were told that Caden had an extremely rare blood disease and that his bone marrow was failing.
+Severe Aplastic Anaemia means Caden could not produce the blood cells needed to keep him alive, and we were extremely lucky he got to the hospital when we did.
+A bone marrow transplant was his main chance of survival.
+The doctor asked if Caden had any siblings, as there would be a one in four chance of a match.

-"Unfortunately, Caden’s recovery hasn’t been straight-forward.
-As we approach the 2nd anniversary of Caden’s transplant, he still needs monthly immune system treatments.
-His blood counts have not yet returned to normal and Caden still has bloods checks at the hospital every week.
-The results decide whether he must visit the hospital again that week or not.
-We are still waiting for the day his body accepts the new bone marrow and Caden wins the fight!”
+"Unfortunately, Caden’s recovery has not been straight forward.
+As we approach the second anniversary of Caden’s transplant, he is still receiving monthly treatment to boost his immune system.
+His blood counts have not yet returned to normal.
+Caden still attends the hospital every Monday morning for a blood check.
+The results decide whether or not he must visit the hospital again that week.
+We are still waiting for the day his body accepts the new bone marrow and Caden wins the fight!

 "Caden has taught us to smile in the darkest of times and never once felt sorry for himself.
 The most important thing we have learnt from Caden is that time is precious!
 I could never explain in words how proud we are to be parents to Caden, Kaia and Ben – they are the ones that keep us going.”